josefglatz/TYPO3-Distribution/README.md

 # TYPO3 Distribution

-This repository delivers a full configure, bare metal TYPO3 distribution based on my best practices.
+This repository delivers a full configured, bare metal TYPO3 distribution based on my best practices.

 The goal of this package is to give an example of how a TYPO3 project could be configured and structured.
+It is updated on a regular basis to reflect the current developments of TYPO3 CMS.

 ## Features